-The Supervisor is responsible for the accuracy of the start and result lists (including medical withdrawals, disqualification, outcomes of protests, Sport Class changes).
+The Control Room Supervisor shall supervise the operation of the AOE.

-The Supervisor shall supervise the automatic timing operation including the review of the overhead video timing system.
+The Control Room Supervisor is responsible for the accuracy of the start and result lists (including medical withdrawals, disqualification, outcomes of protests, Sport Class changes).

-The Supervisor is responsible for checking the results from computer printouts.
+The Control Room Supervisor is responsible for checking the results from computer printouts.

-The Supervisor is responsible for checking the relay exchange report and reporting any early take-offs to the Referee.
+The Control Room Supervisor is responsible for checking the relay exchange report and reporting any early take-offs to the Referee.

-The Supervisor may review the overhead video timing system to confirm early take-off.
+The Control Room Supervisor may review the overhead video-timing system to confirm early take-off.

-The Supervisor shall record any athletes that failed to swim when required without submitting a medical withdrawal.
+The Control Room Supervisor shall record any Athletes that failed to swim when required without submitting a medical withdrawal.